NCAR/geocat-examples/README.md

 Several visualizations in this repository could be compared to NCL scripts from the [NCL Application Examples website](https://ncl.ucar.edu/Applications/).

-The general objective of this project is to identify any NCL plotting functionality that is missing from the popular Matplotlib + Cartopy toolchain, so each contributed script, if originating from NCL, should contain a best-effort attempt at reproducing an NCL graphic as closely as possible without using NCL or PyNGL.
+A primary objective of this project is to identify any NCL plotting functionality that is missing from the popular Matplotlib + Cartopy toolchain, so each contributed script, if originating from NCL, should contain a best-effort attempt at reproducing an NCL graphic as closely as possible without using NCL or PyNGL.
 In the future, PyNGL examples may be included in this repository as well, but the current goal is to see what *can't* be done with Matplotlib and Cartopy.

-   - That said, if you identify any NCL functionality in particular that does not seem to exist in Matplotlib/Cartopy, please create an issue on this repository's GitHub page with a link to the original NCL example page and list any NCL functions whose functionality is missing from Python.
+That said, if you identify any NCL functionality in particular that does not seem to exist in Matplotlib/Cartopy, please create an issue on this repository's GitHub page with a link to the original NCL example page and list any NCL functions whose functionality is missing from Python.

+As a secondary objective, this repository may also contain extended examples of the GeoCAT computational functions ([GeoCAT-comp](https://github.com/NCAR/geocat-comp)), which may be too long/complex to be included in the function's doc string and/or requires visualization for improved demonstration.

 # Documentation